Oh, Bhikshu (Monks), every moment you are born, decay, and die. ~ Shakyamuni Buddha

 - A major part of Buddhism

-- There is “no self” or “no soul“ (anattā or anatman) in Buddhism (there is no “independent” self)
+- Concept of “non self” (anattā or anatman) in Buddhism (there is no “independent” self)

 - Ignorance creates desire, and unsatisfied desire cause rebirth